 Fond du Lac Tribal and Community College is approved to process DoD Tuition Assistance for all its degree programs.
 FTA is available for those serving in the Armed Forces.
 Each branch of service has its own FTA policies (Army, Navy, Air Force, Marines, Coast Guard).
 As required by Federal Regulations, every 3-6 years the U.S. Department of Education (ED) reviews and certifies FDLTCC to participate in Financial Aid programs, including adequate staff levels, expertise, and training, as well as required processes and systems.
-Those with questions regarding FTA eligibility should get in contact with your unit’s education office.
+Those with specific questions regarding FTA eligibility should get in contact with their unit’s Educational Services Officer (ESO) or counselor.

 FDLTCC has a policy that returns any unearned tuition assistance (TA) funds on a proportional basis through at least the 60 percent portion of the period for which the funds were provided to the military Service Branch.
 Instances when a Service member stop attending due to a military service obligation, the educational institution will work with the affected Service member to identify solutions that will not result in student debt for the returned portion.

 The following is FDLTCC’s withdrawal schedule for return of unearned TA funds: (7-day course instruction)

 - Withdrawal before or during weeks 1 & 2: 100%

 - Withdrawal during weeks 3 & 4: 75%